programminghistorian/ph-submissions/en/lessons/interactive-text-games-using-twine.md

 tw-story {background-color: white;
 color: grey;}
 ```
 This CSS changes the background color of the game to white (from the default black) and the font color to grey (from the default white).
-CSS expressions begin with a selector, the selector indicates which portion of the text you want to style.
-In this case, the special “tw-story” [selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors), indicates that the styling will be applied to the entire Twine story.
+CSS expressions begin with a [selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors), the selector indicates which portion of the text you want to style.
+In this case, the special “tw-story” selector, indicates that the styling will be applied to the entire Twine story.

 One common point of confusion is when to use macros for styling and when to use the stylesheet.
 Typically, it is easier to make changes to individual words or passages using a macro and easier to apply changes to the entire game or to large sections of the game using the stylesheet.

 As with macros, it is important to ask your students what purpose styling serves; does it contribute to the game’s argument or the emotions the game is producing?
 It is tempting to spend time on styling that does not actually contribute to the rhetorical sophistication of the game.
-The text with a strikethrough from Depression Quest (Figure 1.) is a great example of styling that adds meaning.
+The text with a strikethrough from *Depression Quest* (Figure 1.) is a great example of styling that adds meaning.

 ## Saving Your Game
 You have now created your first Twine game!
-Your game is 5 passages long, involves 3 variables, and can result in 2 endings (based on your use of “if” and “else” statements.
+Your game is 5 passages long, involves 3 variables, and can result in 2 endings (based on your use of “if” and “else” macros).

 Before playing with and adding to your game, you should take a moment to save your progress.
 When you are using Twine in the browser, you will want to download a copy of your story at the end of each working session and upload a copy of your game at the beginning of each new session.
 Twine does not actually save your work in the browser!
 It caches your progress.
 This means that if you run a software update or clear your browsing history, your content will not be saved.

-To download your work, click the triangle at the bottom left hand corner of your developer screen and then click “Publish to File.”
-This will download an html file of your game onto your Downloads folder.
+To download your work, click the triangle at the bottom left hand corner of the screen and then click “Publish to File.”
+This will download an html file of your game into your Downloads folder.
 You can than upload this html file by clicking the “Import From File” button under the “+ Story” button.

 {% include figure.html filename="Figure10.jpg" caption="Figure 10.
 Publishing Your Game to File" %}

 {% include figure.html filename="Figure11.jpg" caption="Figure 11.
 Uploading Your HTML File to Twine" %}

 # Game Assignments
+Now that you know how to create a Twine game, you might be wondering when and how to integrate Twine into a course.
 Because of Twine’s accessibility, it is possible to teach game creation as a single small assignment or to organize an entire course around creating games.

 In either case, the goal of game creation in the humanities classroom is not purely technical.
+Throughout this lesson, I have tried to emphasis that considerations of audience and rhetorical purpose should underlie all technical and stylistic decision making.
 I never teach game creation for game creations sake.
 Instead, the goal is typically to better understand games as cultural products or to connect cultural and historical concepts to a contemporary medium.
+These goals can fit into and benefit a variety of different courses.

 Below are a few examples from myself and others of how game assignments can be integrated into a course.

 ## Highschool History, Ninth-grade Ancient World History
 [Jeremiah McCall](https://gamingthepast.net/about/) has written extensively about the benefits of teaching Twine in the history classroom.
 McCall has integrated a long-term (one quarter to one semester long) Twine “interactive history project” into several of his classes.
 For this assignment students create a game centered on a historical figure.
 They must first perform extensive research on the figure and time period before completing a research essay that helps them plan the game.
 A key component of this essay is that students must answer the questions: What choices (and actions) did the historical figure make and why?
 What were the consequences of those choices?